lhupfeldt/jenkinsflow/INSTALL.md

 1. Install pytest and tenjin template engine: pip install -U pytest pytest-cov pytest-cache pytest-instafail logilab-devtools pytest-xdist tenjin proxytypes click
+   # The test will also test the generation of documentation, for this you need:
+   pip install -U sphinx sphinxcontrib-napoleon sphinxcontrib-programoutput

    Note: Requires pytest-cov 1.8.0 or later